yashkumar1992/UdacityDRLProjects/README.md

 ## Instructions
-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+Follow the instructions in `Navigation_Project.ipynb` to get started with training your own agent!
 The same notebook has a section to play with the trained agent.
 The code saves the trained model weights by the name "model.pth"